Rio Hondo (California): Legacy

 The Rio Hondo College and Rio Hondo Preparatory School were named after the river.

 In what is now the Bosque del Rio Hondo Natural Area, Marrano Beach was born on the riverfront property of El Rancho de Don Daniel, a Mexican land grant from the nineteenth century that had belonged the Repetto-Alvarado family, a prominent family of California land owners.
 El Rancho de Don Daniel encompassed riparian wetlands and ponds surrounding the Rio Hondo, which flowed year-round, and the seasonal Mission Creek.
 With few opportunities for respite after toiling in the fields, Mexican-American residents of the local barrios cultivated recreational lifestyles around this section of the river and embraced it as a bucolic resource for community and family activities.

+Parks and recreation

+The Rio Hondo River Trail is a multi-use trail that runs parallel to Rio Hondo through the San Gabriel Valley.
+The northern end starts along the reservoir at the Peck Road Water Conservation Park and continues along the channel to Whittier Narrows Recreation Area.
+The trail is 15.6 miles long.
+Allowed uses include hiking, mountain biking, horseback riding and walking dogs on leash.
+There is also bird and wildlife watching.

 Crossings

 From mouth to source (year built in parentheses):